Search

 • Slump Flow Test is measured in ASTM C1611 and AASHTO T 347 methods using a conventional concrete slump cone positioned on a smooth, rigid base plate.
 The cone can be upright or inverted and filled with concrete in one lift without consolidation.
 The concrete is allowed to spread after the cone is raised and the amount of spread is measured and reported as the slump flow.
 If the baseplate is also used to measure concrete flow rate and relative viscosity in the lab, it is required to be marked with two concentric circles.

 • J-Ring Test (Passing Ability) is a test described in ASTM C1621 and AASHTO T 345 that gauges how well the concrete mix can flow through closely-spaced reinforcing steel bars.
 In addition to the slump cone and base plate used in the slump flow test, this method uses a J-Ring test fixture to simulate the rebar placement.
 As with the flow test, the cone may be placed in either the upright or inverted position within the J-Ring.
 If the upright position (method A) is opted for, a modified slump cone with the foot tabs removed must be used to avoid interference with the J-Ring fixture.
-A complete set is available with all required components to perform both the slump flow and J-Ring tests.
+A complete J-Ring test set is available with all required components to perform both the slump flow and J-Ring tests.

 • The L-box Test is an alternative method for characterizing the flow and passing ability of SCC mixes.
 A vertical hopper is filled with concrete and released to a horizontal trough by raising a sliding gate.
 The concrete then flows past simulated reinforcing bars, and its depth in the trough is measured in two places.
 This test is in use in Europe and by some state Departments of Transportation but does not currently have an ASTM test method developed.